hubmapconsortium/hra-millitome-generator/README.md

 <h3><a href="https://github.com/hubmapconsortium/hra-millitome-generator/tree/main/OpenScad%20Code/V10">Millitome Generator V10</a></h3>

 V10 was programmed to export one single Millitome STL after setting the required properties directly in the Openscad code.
 This is practical to produce a handful of STL files or to troubleshoot errors in the code or parameters.
 Complete millitome sets for several organs can require 100 or more individual STL files.
-It is very time-consuming to tweak parameters and export each STL manually.
+It is very time-consuming to tweak the parameters for every millitome variation, and then export STL manually.

 <h3><a href="https://github.com/hubmapconsortium/hra-millitome-generator/tree/main/OpenScad%20Code/V11">Millitome Generator V11</a></h3>